 Is there really something like an Italy tipping etiquette?
-Indeed there is!
+Absolutely yes!
 Tipping in Italy can be confusing for people who visit from abroad.
-Most of the times the bill is in Italian, and unless you know how to read it, it’s not always easy to understand if you should tip or if it’s already included.
-Being a local, I’ve seen so many people struggling with it, especially those coming from the USA, because over there tipping is mandatory (if it makes you feel better, Italians struggle a lot with the tipping guidelines in the United States!).
-Let me tell you all the truth about the Italian etiquette in this guide: I’ll also teach you a bit of my language in the meanwhile!
-Do you know how to ask for the bill in Italian?
+Most of the times the bill is in Italian, and unless you know how to read it, it’s not always easy to understand if you should tip or if a small gratuity has already been included.
+I’ve seen so many people struggling with Italian bills: over here we have so many unwritten rules!
+While in the U.S.A. tipping is mandatory, sometimes Italians feel offended if you hand them a tip.
+This guide will clear the air about the most common misconceptions about tipping in Italy, while offering useful info you can use for your next trip!

 Tipping in Italy: is it mandatory?

 One of the things my friends from abroad ask me when they visit is… do you tip in Italy?
 Should we do it?
 The short answer is no!
 It’s not necessary, even if some tourist traps still try to trick the tourists into doing it.

 However, in some circumstances Italians actually like to tip even if gratuity (coperto in Italian) is already added to the bill.
 Let me explain this further.

 Tipping customs in Italy might be slightly different from what you’re used to.
 But there’s one thing we have in common: a particularly nice waiter/waitress needs to be rewarded.
 We don’t feel “forced” to do it, especially when they deserve it!

 Download the FREE Italian Travel Phrasebook here!
 It includes the correct Italian pronunciation and lots of useful sentences that you’ll be able to use on your trip to Italy!

 My dad always tips the waitresses whenever he goes out with my mom.
 He always thinks “that could be one of my girls“.